morristech/developer.sketchapp.com/pages/plugins.md

 [Hello World](hello-world): A super-simple plugin which just makes a single "Hello World!" text layer in the current document ([download](/downloads/plugins/hello-world.zip)).

+[Resources](resources): An example which shows how to bundle resources along with your plugin, then retrieve them from code. ([download](/downloads/plugins/resources.zip)).

 [Selection Changed](selection-changed): Displays a counter at the bottom of the canvas showing how many layers are selected.
 Illustrates how to respond to the SelectionChanged action, which is sent whenever the user selects/de-selects layers ([download](/downloads/plugins/selection-changed.zip)).

 [SVGO Export](svgo-export): Post-processes any exported SVG files using svgo.
 Illustrates how to respond to the ExportSlices action, which is sent whenever an export occurs ([download](/downloads/plugins/svgo-export.zip)).